 Renewing an expired CNA license

-Renewing an Expired CNA License
+Renewing an Expired CNA License in Florida

 The first thing you need to is determine when your CNA license expired.
 This is very important because after two years the Florida Board of Nursing will not allow you to reactivate your license and you basically have to start as if you never had a license before.